 This post on the oauth.com website explains the process well.
 In summary:

-• This code_verifier string is used to create a code_challenge string, which is typically a SHA256 hash of the code_verifier string (or if the client doesn’t support SHA256 hashing, it can skip the hashing and use the plain value)
+string (or if the client doesn’t support SHA256 hashing, it can skip the hashing and use the plain value) code_challenge

-• code_challenge and code_challenge_method query string parameters are added to the authorize request
+query string parameters are added to the authorize request- The

-• The AS will associate the code_challenge with the authorization code it issues
+with the authorization code it issues - On exchange, the

 Where do state and nonce come in?